CTCycle/XREPORT-radiological-reports-generator/assets/docs/architecture/architecture_review.md

 ### Alembic migration history

 Alembic is now the schema authority.
-The current head revision `d62f3ab4e8c1` removes report-job state columns and constraints, then performs a single controlled bootstrap of complete checkpoint artifacts into the database registry.
+The checked-in migration stream currently ends at head `f48a7c2e91b6`; its parent `d62f3ab4e8c1` removes report-job state columns and constraints, then performs a single controlled bootstrap of complete checkpoint artifacts into the database registry.
+The head migration persists application settings and performs the bounded one-time legacy JSON import.
 Startup and explicit initialization both upgrade to the single head, with transaction/lock protection for concurrent processes; an existing unversioned application schema is rejected rather than stamped implicitly.

 ### Broader service cleanup